BoundRL: Efficient Structured Text Segmentation through Reinforced Boundary Generation: Appendix

 In this section, we describe additional implementation details of \task.
 To help model better adapt to the prompt segmentation task, we give models a meta instruction in addition to the prompt to be segmented.
 The meta instruction includes a brief definition of each segment type and an example of required output format.
 The meta instruction that requires the model to output starting tokens of each segment is shown in Fig. \ref{fig:boundrl_start}.

 For both SFT and reinforcement learning, \task~sets the maximum gradient norm as 0.1 and the weight decay as 0.01. \task~uses the linear learning rate scheduler with a warmup ratio of 0.03.
 We tune the hyperparameters of \task~in stages.
-We first select the hyperparameters of SFT based on the performance of models that are finetuned SFT on the validation set.
+We first select the hyperparameters of SFT based on the performance of models that are fine-tuned SFT on the validation set.
 With the SFT hyperparameters fixed, we then tune the hyperparameters of RLVR, followed by those for intermediate candidate construction, using the same process.
+The SFT and reinforcement learning are implemented using `SFTTrainer' and `GRPOTrainer' from the `trl' package \cite{vonwerra2020trl}.

 During the rollout stage of reinforcement learning, we notice that candidate segmentation might contain repetitive end of response tokens or segments after end of response tokens, which might hurt the training stability if are directly used for training.
 To address the issue, all generated candidate segmentations are truncated at the first end of response token.